 My name is Katey Staeben and I am an educational audiologist with Laramie County School District One in Cheyenne.
 I received my Doctorate in Audiology (Au.D.) from the University of Kansas Medical Center in 2009.
 While obtaining my doctorate I focused on pediatric and difficult-to-test populations; completing a Leadership Education in Neurodevelopmental and related Disabilities (LEND) program, which provided an opportunity to collaboratively assess children with developmental delays.
 I look forward to interacting with families and students every day and I am grateful to be a part of the Wyoming Families for Hands and Voices organization.

-Jo Otterholt – Media Specialist
+Jo Otterholt – deaf adult

 Jo Otterholt brings a lifetime of experience to Wyoming Hands and Voices having been born deaf, advocating for the deaf, mentoring deaf students, educating the deaf, and giving many reassuring hugs to parents, family members, friends, and educators of the deaf.
 My twin and I were born deaf; but it was not confirmed that we had severe to profound hearing loss until we were 4 years old.
 We were immediately fitted with the newest state of art transistor, body-worn hearing aids of that time.
 In 2017, I realized that hearing aids were no longer effective for my needs, so I had bi-lateral cochlear implants.
 I am still realizing many new to me sounds that I had only known about before – but never really heard.
 This summer, it is with nervous dread that I am anticipating hearing a mosquito buzzing for the first time.
 Just last week, I ducked and clamped a hand over my ear – the first snowflake-in-the-ear-canal shock!

-I work for Wyoming Department of Education, Individual Learning Division as Resource Specialist of the Outreach Library Services for the Deaf/HH, located in the former School for the Deaf Building in Casper.
+I worked for Wyoming Department of Education, Individual Learning Division as Resource Specialist of the Outreach Library Services for the Deaf/HH, located in the former School for the Deaf Building in Casper.
 Outreach Library houses resources and materials related to all aspects of living with and educating Deaf and Hard-of-Hearing children, students, and adults.
 Through collaboration with Outreach Library, families are able to receive books to read with their children under guidance of the READ Plus Program.

 I have been blessed and proud to be the coordinator, chaperone, and coach of Wyoming Academic Bowl Teams since 2003 – 15 years.
 Gallaudet University sponsors this academic competition that has changed the lives of Wyoming deaf and hard-of-hearing high school students.
 Wyoming students have travelled across the United States from the west to east coast of United States and from Washington, D.C. to Riverside, CA. Wyoming Teams have won several Regional Competition trophies and medals as well as being able to compete in the last four National competitions in Gallaudet University.
-If your child is in high school and would like to qualify as a team member, please contact me through H&V or email me at: email@example.com.